The internet is an ever evolving beast.

 Unfortunately, You cannot browse through the website normally, so if the thread in question has more than one page, just scroll down to the bottom where the thread’s pages are listed.
 Right link the page link you wish to view and select “Copy Link Address”.
 Go back to Google and paste that information in the search bar and repeat Steps 1-3.
 You may have to pre-type something and search just to get it off the Google homepage, as that likes to just link directly to the website instead of doing a search for said link.

-Addendum.
 Not all websites and forum threads will be cached so this is a hit-or-miss method.
 Depending when the thread was created and when the cache was made, some information like later pages and posts may be missing.
-I’m not sure how long Caches last on deleted websites either so if you have something you need to get, it is best to grab the information now while it is still archived.
+I’m not sure how long Caches last on deleted websites either, so if you have something you need to get, it is best to grab the information right away while it is still archived, just in case.

 Downing djlooka has come across an entire cache backup of the forums, which you can download and archive at your leisure here.